Research Shows that Amphetamines Accelerate the Aging Process

 Risks of Amphetamine Abuse: From Mental Health to a Speedy Aging Process

-Amphetamine abuse- whether it’s using prescribed pills in a way they are not intended or injecting illicit street drugs like cocaine- can cause a host of medical, psychological, and social problems.
+Amphetamine abuse- whether it’s using prescription pills in a way they are not intended or injecting illicit street drugs like cocaine- can cause a host of medical, psychological, and social problems.
 While researchers at the University of Western Australia have recently discovered that amphetamine use speeds up the aging process, the risks of these drugs were well known prior to this revelation.
 The consequences of amphetamine/stimulant abuse can include:

 - Increase in tolerance and addiction